 Next, measure the signal amplitude of the test device to test the signal’s range under different conditions.
 [1-TXT]

 Talent measures the current while the microscope light is turned on and off.
+(Camera on the Sample while the changes occur)

+Same as 2.11.1.
+But camera is on the Keithley, Inset the Keithley to 2.11.1.

+TEXT: Always take the maximum possible signal into account.

-(Show a close-up of Keithley 2701, with illuminated sample in background) Requirements: Keithley 2701 already turned on and on uA DC current measurement settings, with a female BNC connector.
+Requirements: Keithley 2701 already turned on and on uA DC current measurement settings, with a female BNC connector.

 Pre-amplifier Setup